conwetlab/wstore/doc/installation-administration-guide.rst

 The Web Server, MongoDB, wkhtmltopdf, python and pip itself can be installed using the package management tools provided by your operating system or using the available installers.

 These packages are available for Linux and Mac OS so WStore should work in those systems.
 However, the current version of WStore and its installer / installation guide have been tested under Ubuntu 12.04, Ubuntu 13.10, Ubuntu 14.04, CentOS 6.3, CentOS 6.5 and CentOS 7.
-THESE ARE THEREFORE CONSIDERED AS THE SUPPORTED OPERATIVE SYSTEMS.
+THESE ARE THEREFORE CONSIDERED AS THE SUPPORTED OPERATING SYSTEMS.

 .. note::
     WStore needs Python 2.7 to work; however, CentOS 6 uses Python 2.6 in the system.
 Although it is possible to install WStore in CentOS 6 (as explained before), it is strongly recommended to use an Ubuntu/Debian distribution.